-Not many people consider Poland as a vacation destination but they are really missing out.
-A visit to Poland has it all from history to nature from castles to traditions you will find something for everyone.
+Not many people consider Poland a vacation destination but they are really missing out.
+A visit to Poland has it all from history to nature, from castles to traditions, you will find something for everyone.

 Vodka is a Polish national drink and the Poles know how to do it well.
 You can have some vodka straight or you can sample some of the amazing flavors that are on offer.

 Lemon, cherry, plum, mandarin, and peach are some of the ones that are absolutely divine and usually served as a shot.
 They come in small bottles in the local supermarket or in some of the convenience stores, so you can sample a few different types while you are visiting.

 Zubrowka.
 Soplica and Krupnik all make an amazing selection.
 The Krupnik Salted Caramel vodka is a personal favorite.
 You just need to be careful.
 They taste so good and don’t burn like many other vodkas that you can easily go slightly overboard before you even realize!